gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

        * _Why systems are needed._
          * Server requirements: performance, scalability and availability.
          * Performance, scalability and stress tests for the remote chat application.
-         * Problems with using the remote chat client side code in a server.
+         * Servers are more complex than clients: Problems with using the remote chat client side code in a server.
          * Understanding performance bottlenecks: I/O, CPU, network (don't give the latter for granted!).
        * _Dealing with I/O bottlenecks._
          * Measuring the impact of blocking I/O.